-* NEW TEMPORARY FOOD SERVICE: The SLAC Cafe, auditorium and visitor center have been closed and will be replaced with a new Science and User Support Building (SUSB).
-During this construction (2013-2015), temporary food service will be provided by the Cardinal Chef Mobile Gourmet food trucks, 7:30-9:30 am and 11 am-2 pm in front of SLAC Building 27.
-Lunch menus and SUSB updates are posted online.
+* NEW FOOD OPTIONS: The SLAC Cafe, auditorium and visitor center have been closed and are being replaced with a new Science and User Support Building (SUSB).
+During this construction (2013-2015), new FOOD OPTIONS are provided by the EAT Club (a virtual cafeteria where you can pre-order lunch for delivery to SLAC/SSRL Bldg.
+120) or the Cardinal Chef Mobile Gourmet food trucks, 11 am-2 pm in front of SLAC Building 27.
 Discounts are offered at local restaurants: Eric's Gourmet, Luttickens, Portola Kitchen.

 WORK SAFELY: Be aware and exercise caution when visiting SLAC, particularly during construction.
 Contact Security if help is needed or to report any problems or suspicous activity: 650-926-2551.
 For EMERGENCIES, CALL 911 OR 5555.

 We take very seriously the challenges of safety and security here.
 Please review the access guidelines which are intended to call your attention to concerns which you may encounter at SLAC as well as to encourage you to be alert for and avoid potential problems.
 All users are required to sign and acknowledge these requirments annually.